From its hopeful beginning to its inglorious end, the United States was heavily involved in the Strategic Hamlet Program.

 In the first months of 1962, U.S. State Department officials working in the American embassy in Saigon, and U.S. military advisers attached to the U.S.’s Military Assistance Advisory Group (MAAG), coordinated with the South Vietnamese to devise a new, large-scale resettlement program.
 Before the program officially began in late March, U.S. officials, including Secretary of State Dean Rusk, Defense Secretary Robert S. McNamara, Ambassador Frederick Nolting, and JFK’s special adviser on Vietnam, Maxwell Taylor, approved the details of the program.
 The American role in the program became so pervasive that the U.S. Mission established a Strategic Hamlet Committee, housed in the embassy, to oversee the dispersal of U.S. financial aid, building materials, and technical advice.

-On the advice of the Americans, Diem and Nhu intended on building the first strategic hamlets in the provinces closest to Saigon.
+After consulting with U.S. officials, Diem and Nhu planned on building the first strategic hamlets in the provinces closest to Saigon.
 These provinces sat astride the major road and water routes into the capital city.
 Securing those regions would protect the capital complex from the growing Vietcong threat north, west, and south of Saigon.
 Once these provinces had been made secure, the program would expand outward, encompassing a larger share of the South’s land area and rural population.
 Diem and Nhu chose to inaugurate the program in Binh Duong Province, north of Saigon.
 In early 1962, the Vietcong ruled much of Binh Duong – controlling 36 of the province’s 46 villages.

 Robert G.K.
 Thompson, a member of the British Advisory Mission to South Vietnam (BRIAM), considered it ill-advised to begin the program in Binh Duong.
 Better, he thought, to construct the first strategic hamlets in a province with fewer Vietcong followers and a smaller Vietcong military presence.
 According to Thompson, the GVN should build the first strategic hamlets amongst a receptive populace, or one with at least a degree of sympathy for the GVN.
 Doing so, he believed, would give the regime the necessary experience to succeed in contested areas or areas occupied by a solidly pro-Communist population.